 - Irrevocable trusts – These trust funds are more permanent than revocable trusts and cannot be undone by the grantor.
 In fact, grantors are not able to make any changes to the terms or the future beneficiaries once they create these trusts.
 After assets are placed in an irrevocable trust, they no longer belong to the grantor.
 Assets in an irrevocable trust are not subjected to an estate tax after the grantor has passed away.

-Benefits of a Trust Fund
+Learn About the Benefits of a Trust Fund

 There are numerous benefits to family trust funds that can make them an excellent financial option for many families even if they are not particularly wealthy.
 One of the most notable benefits of a trust is that the variety of options allows you to create an entity or account perfectly suited to your unique financial situation.
 Below are some common ways that establishing a trust can benefit you.